ioccc-src/winner/bugs.md

 ## STATUS: main() function args not allowed - please help us fix

-At this time all of these have been fixed but the below is what it's all about.
+NOTE: it appears that all of these have been fixed.
+However some still have problems.
+This is what the status means, however:

 Entries with this status have a problem in that the args to main() are not of a specific type due to this being allowed in earlier C. Some compilers like clang